 What Can You Do With a VPS?

 You know, a virtual private server is a great platform for web hosting.
 A VPS is also used for many other things.
-So let’s take a look at some of the things that you can do with a VPS provided in the following list:
+So let’s take a look at some of the things that you can do with a VPS and What is VPS used for:

 - Create a Private Sync Service